 Throughout, for homework, students are reading independently at their own level.
 They are using research texts to gather deeper and deeper knowledge about how animals use natural defenses to survive and thrive.

 As the lessons in each unit progress, you have the opportunity to carefully check in on her students’ progress.
 Each unit has two built-in assessments: a mid-unit assessment (usually reading) and an end of unit assessment (usually writing).
-These assessments help you as the teacher in two ways: They allow you to have a clear sense of what her students can and cannot yet do, and they give you valuable information about how best to use the time in the ALL Block for your students’ benefit.The Grades 3-5 curriculum offers two hours of content-based literacy instruction per day (module lessons and the Additional Language and Literacy [ALL] Block), with an additional optional companion Life Science Module, which accompanies Module 2 for a third hour of instruction lasting eight to nine weeks.
+These assessments help you as the teacher in two ways: They allow you to have a clear sense of what her students can and cannot yet do, and they give you valuable information about how best to use the time in the ALL Block for your students’ benefit.The Grades 3-5 curriculum offers two hours of content-based literacy instruction per day (Module Lessons and the Additional Language and Literacy [ALL] Block), with an additional optional companion Life Science module, which accompanies Module 2 for a third hour of instruction lasting eight to nine weeks.
 With or without the Life Science module, the two hours of content-based literacy are considered comprehensive.

-Start with the Curriculum Plans and Curriculum Maps to better understand the overarching topics and themes across and within a module.
+On the Tools page, start with the Curriculum Plans and Curriculum Maps to better understand the overarching topics and themes across and within a module.

 Using our first edition, ELA Grades 3-5 and looking to transition?
 Review a list of enhancements across the modules in our Second Edition curriculum.

 Review the materials lists.
-The K-5 Required Trade Book List is contains all of the book titles and quantities you need to implement the curriculum.
-Also explore the Recommended Texts and Other Resources List and the materials lists for K-2 Labs and Life Science.
+The K-5 Required Trade Book List contains all of the book titles and quantities you need to implement the curriculum.
+Also explore the Recommended Texts and Other Resources List and the materials lists for K-2 Labs and 3-5 Life Science.

 Our guidance documents describe each curriculum component and how they relate to one another.
-We've designed these documents as an introduction to the curriculum, K-2 Labs, the Additional Language and Literacy Block, K-2 Reading Foundations Skills Block, and Supporting English Language Learners.
+We've designed these documents as an introduction to the curriculum, the K-2 Labs, the Additional Language and Literacy Block, the K-2 Reading Foundations Skills Block, and Supporting English Language Learners.

 Read the Language Dives and Conversation Cues for a closer look at how they support your students,.